claytonkb/Babel/doc/babel_gsg.md

 You can browse or download Babel on <a href="https://github.com/claytonkb/Babel" target="_blank">github</a>.

-Be sure to check out the many examples of [Babel code on rosettacode.org](http://rosettacode.org/wiki/Category:Babel).
+Be sure to check out the many examples of <a href="http://rosettacode.org/wiki/Category:Babel" target="_blank">Babel code on rosettacode.org.</a>

 [Babel Internals](babel_guts.html)